 ‘As a child we spent every holiday in different parts of Tasmania.
 Either in caravans, shack rentals, camping …anything.
 Lots of fishing trips, some bushwalking and time spent at Cradle Mountain.

-Sheer love of my own family history, this amazing diverse state with so much natural beauty is what keeps me here.
+Sheer love of my own family history, this amazingly diverse state with so much natural beauty is what keeps me here.
 I did try a short stint in Brisbane in the ‘80’s but Tassie lured us back.

 I am fortunate to have a holiday home in one of the best places in the world, the Bay of Fires.